MolSSI/QCFractal/docs/qcportal/source/collections.rst

 Below is a complete list of collections available from QCPortal:

 * :doc:`collection-dataset` - A collection for running a single set of reactions under many methods.
+* :doc:`collection-torsiondrive` - A collection for running a single set of TorsionDrives under different methods.